 Full Scottish breakfast

-The Scottish version of a English breakfast, this artery-blocking morning meal is a full fry-up of eggs, back bacon, lorne sausage, black pudding, baked beans, sautéed mushrooms, tattie scones and sometimes a serving of haggis.
+The Scottish version of an English breakfast, this artery-blocking morning meal is a full fry-up of eggs, back bacon, Lorne sausage, black pudding, baked beans, sautéed mushrooms, tattie scones and sometimes a serving of haggis.
 You won’t need to eat again until dinner time!